ryancom16/PhoenixAPIDemo/README.md

 ## Testing
 ### POSTMAN
 Head over to the [Postman](https://www.postman.com/mission-cosmonaut-85691545/workspace/phoenix-demo/overview) testing workspace for this project.
-Set the Environment to Demo
+Set the Environment to Demo.
-There you should find 4 request examples that return JSON responses
+There you should find 4 request examples that return JSON responses according to the specifications provided.